U.N. rights expert assails Trump administration on press treatment

-UNITED NATIONS, Oct 25 (Reuters) - A United Nations rights expert voiced concern on Wednesday that Trump administration actions would be harmful to a free press in the United States.
+UNITED NATIONS (Reuters) - A United Nations rights expert voiced concern on Wednesday that Trump administration actions would be harmful to a free press in the United States.

 “There’s a long-term detrimental impact on respect for ...
 First Amendment values, which are also human rights,” said David Kaye, the U.N.
 Special Rapporteur on freedom of opinion and expression.